justinharris23/Duet_FE/README.md

 ## Technologies Used

 This site will be built using Sequelize/Express on the backend and React, Javascript and CSS on the frontend.
-The site will be using the following backend models and frontend components:
+The site will be using the below Sequelize models and React components.
+Full CRUD operations (POST, GET, PUT, DELETE) will be implemented on at least one model.

 ## Models
 - User